 Let me remind you that this entire thing is a totally NEW experience for all of us.
 There is no “right” way to handle it.

-But my best suggestion for you right now is this: to just feel ALL of those feelings, and know that now, it’s even more important than ever to have healthy outlets and ways we do this.
+But my best suggestion for you right now is this: is to understand The Link Between Stress and Relapse and just feel ALL of those feelings, and know that now, it’s even more important than ever to have healthy outlets and ways we do this.
 Like, longer term strategies for deep self care and mental and emotional health care, after the initial shock of all of this slowly becomes a new version of normal right now.

 Like, let your feelings be.
 Welcome them all in.
 Acknowledge them.
 Make the space for them to be there.
 Having a full range of emotions is healthy, not weak.

 But most of us are never taught that.
 Or how to ride our emotions up and down in daily life.
 And times like this: in change, in transition, and in the unknown, just heighten that.
 You may have noticed with food: increased comfort food.
 More wine.
 More sugar.
 More treats.
 More “oh, WTH, it doesn’t matter anyways” kind of moments.

 Yup, it’s all normal right now.
 Our emotions and food and behaviors are SO freaking connected.